szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 I've mostly focused this post on aspects specific to hiring for data positions, but a lot of this is just good hiring practice.
 Tell your candidates what to expect.
 Try to be aware of any possible biases, and take steps to address those.

+*Special thanks to Ray Buhr for feedback on the draft version of this post.*